 How much does 500 gallons of propane cost in 2026?

-At the April 2026 EIA national residential average of $2.674 per gallon, 500 gallons of propane costs about $1,337.
-Most suppliers offer a 5-10% volume discount at this size, taking the practical price to roughly $1,205-$1,275 in lower-priced states.
-The same 500 gallons in Texas runs about $1,092 at retail and as low as $983 with the volume discount.
-In Hawaii, 500 gallons hits $2,075 retail or $1,870 with discount.
+At the latest EIA national residential average of $2.674 per gallon, 500 gallons of propane costs about $1,337.
+Most suppliers offer a 5-10% volume discount at this size, taking the practical price to roughly $1,230 in mid-priced states.
+The same 500 gallons in the cheapest state (Nebraska) runs about $821 at retail and as low as $739 with the volume discount.
+In the most expensive (Florida), 500 gallons hits $2,353 retail or $2,118 with discount.
 The volume discount typically waives any partial-fill or trip fee that would otherwise be added.

 Is 500 gallons a normal residential propane order?